alexcg1/easy_text_generator/README.md

 ## How Do I Use it?

-### Precaution
+### Precautions

-Machine learning needs a LOT of RAM.
+* Machine learning needs a LOT of RAM.
 I highly recommend 16gb or more, or enabling a swap partition if you're on Linux.
 Otherwise your machine may just lock up during install or running the program (it happened to me plenty).
+* The process may take a while.
+The video above is highly edited.
+It really took about 3 minutes to generate that text on my laptop.

 ### Install